Monday 12th November

 7.45pm – Somewhere over Europe

-So far on this ‘trip of a lifetime’ I’ve done a lot of sitting.
-In cars, in airports, and now in the arse-end of a Boeing 787.
-I’d planned on killing time reading Bill Bryson’s book ‘Down Under’, but on the first page he explains that there are more things to kill you in Australia than anywhere else on Earth and that even the fluffiest of caterpillars can kill you “with a single toxic nip.”
-I’ve put it down as I was getting palpitations.
+So far, this ‘trip of a lifetime’ has mostly involved sitting.
+In a car.
+In an airport.
+Now I’m sat in the arse-end of a Boeing 787, knees pinned together and one arm trapped under Bev’s bigger boob.
+I’d planned on killing time reading Bill Bryson’s book ‘Down Under’ but I had to put it down after one chapter.
+I barely got past the first page before he explained that there are more things to kill you in Australia than anywhere else on Earth.
+Even the fluffiest of caterpillars can kill you “with a single toxic nip”!
+I started getting palpitations.

-The three of us have donned hideously unfashionable airline-supplied surgical stockings, which I’m told will stop us from dying in mid-air due to blood clots.
-The first of several airplane meals has already been and gone, and it looked like the offspring of a roast dinner and a Rubik’s cube.
-Bev picked up something that resembled a tiny square Yorkshire pudding (it took a few attempts with her long pink nails) and declared, “so this is what it feels like to be a giant!”
+The three of us have donned hideous airline-supplied surgical stockings, which we’re told will stop us from dying in mid-air due to blood clots.
+That would be a shit start to the trip.
+The first of several airplane meals has been and gone, resembling some kind of roast dinner / Rubik’s cube hybrid.
+Bev had scrabbled to pick up a tiny square Yorkshire pudding (it took a few attempts with her long pink nails) and declared, “so THIS is what it feels like to be a giant!”
+Totally bonkers, but it’s all very exciting so no wonder she’s a bit giddy.
+No major dramas to report as of yet, unless you count Rachel necking a whole bottle of iced tea at customs because someone told her it looked like a suspicious liquid.
+Or Bev wondering if she’d accidentally packed a gun and forgotten about it.
+Meanwhile, I got more action than I’ve had in years from a security officer who gave me such a thorough ‘wanding’ I felt I should offer him a tip.

-We’ve only been out of Essex a few hours and I can already feel the weight lifting.
+And here’s the thing.
+We’ve barely left Essex and I can already feel the weight lifting.
 I’ve broken into spontaneous whistling twice already (Rachel is counting, which is not a good sign) and although I’m not yet as good as I could be, I’m nowhere near as bad as I was.
-Besides, who could possibly stay miserable with Bev sitting next to them?
-She’s such a ditz!
-The pilot just made an announcement and she got a bit over excited.
+Who could possibly stay miserable with Bev sitting next to them?
+She’s such a dork!
+The pilot just made an announcement and she actually gasped.

 “We’re about to land in Hong Kong?
 I had NO idea that was in Australia!”